andrechuakj/tp/docs/2101UserGuide.md

 Here’s how you can use it:<br>
 `findEvent EVENT_NAME [MORE_NAMES]...`

-Here is an example command where we find all events with the event name of "Party":
+Here is an example command where we find all events with the **name** of "Party":

 `findEvent party`